-Healthcare staff, including bank staff and sub-contractors, who must be physically present at an NHS facility to carry out their duties, will receive full pay for any period in which they are required to self-isolate.
-Self-isolation will not count towards sickness absence triggers.
+NHS staff, including bank staff and sub-contractors, who must be physically present at an NHS facility to carry out their duties, will receive full pay for any period in which they are required to self-isolate.
+Covid-related sickness absence should be paid at full pay and will not count towards sickness absence triggers.
+Neither will self-isolation.

-New guidance on NHS staff pay, terms and conditions during the COVID-19 pandemic is now available on the NHS Employers website for staff in England.
-Also our UNISON branch guide is a useful resource to help our activists to support and advise members.
+Guidance on NHS staff pay, terms and conditions during the COVID-19 pandemic is available on the NHS Employers website for staff in England and is accompanied by regularly updated FAQs.
+Also, the UNISON branch guide (PDF) is a useful resource to help our activists support and advise members.

 Infection control and Personal Protective Equipment (PPE)

-This guidance, newly updated (2 April) applies across the UK.
-The government has confirmed this is consistent with World Health Organisation protocols.
-It has been produced in response to UNISON listening to members’ concerns and putting pressure on the government to provide clear advice on the use of PPE across a broader range of healthcare settings.
+This guidance applies across the UK.
+The government has confirmed this is consistent with World Health Organisation protocols after we put pressure on the government to provide clear advice on the use of PPE across a broader range of healthcare settings.
 It sets out recommendations on what should be the minimum level of protection and emphasises the importance of local risk assessment to determine need.